bAltherix/Profil-/docs/ssps_protocol_spec.md

 4. `confidence ∈ [0.0, 1.0]`
 5. all required sections are present
 6. JSON is structurally valid
-7. snapshot payloads MUST NOT contain raw conversational transcripts or verbatim message logs.
+7. no raw logs or transcripts are included

+Validation is performed by PaxCore before storage.

 ---